Skip to content

 supersession_applied A note was marked superseded; includes old_note_id, new_note_id

-lance_index_failed LanceDB write failed (check rebuild and disk space)
+lance_index_failed LanceDB write failed; check rebuild script and disk space

 governance_violation Input validation rejected a write